rezarajan/sdc-behavioral-cloning/report.md

 ---
 #### 2. Final Model Architecture

-The final model architecture is the same as what had been started with as seen [previously](#model-architecture-and-training-strategy).
+The final model architecture is the same as the inital model seen [previously](#model-architecture-and-training-strategy).
 At the end of training the most notable difference that resulted in success is the dataset used, which goes to show how robust convolutional neural nets can be.

 ---
 #### 3. Creation of the Training Set & Training Process